twojamama1/HTML5-php-Audio-Player/README.md

 ## Music folder

-Player scans the folder and its subfolders specified in `app.php` on line 8.
+Player scans the folder and its subfolders specified in `api.php` on line 8.

 Example: